Cloud Spectra Gateway -- Quick Start v1.0.0

 1. Open the dashboard over HTTPS and sign in.

-2. Go to the Forward Proxy settings.
+2. Go to the Web Proxy panel ("Web Proxy Gateway").

-4. Save.
+5. Save.
 The change is written to SSM Parameter Store and the gateway nodes apply it automatically.

 Then point a client at the proxy: